Visual Artist and Adjunct Assistant Professor, University of Cincinnati

 College of Design, Architecture, Art and Planning.
 Professor O’Kane’s

-primary focus in the School of Design is Transportation Design,
+primary focus in the School of Design is Transportation Design, and

 within the Industrial Design program at UC.